 Specialist subjects and teachers further enhance the Primary curriculum

-There is a wide choice of specialist subject areas offered at Plenty Primary and these include Physical Education, Japanese, Art, Music, the Instrumental Program, Science and Library.
+There is a wide choice of specialist subject areas offered at Plenty Primary and these include Physical Education, French, Chinese (Mandarin), Art, Music, the Instrumental Program, Science and Library.

 Plenty Primary has a Primary Science Laboratory with its own specialist Science Teacher.